aurorax-space/idl-aurorax/README.md

 Alternatively, you can install the idl-aurorax library manually by downloading the ZIP file and extracting it into, or adding it to, your IDL path.

-1. Download the latest release [here](https://github.com/aurorax-space/idl-aurorax/releases)
+1. Download the latest release [here](https://data.aurorax.space/data/software/idl-aurorax/latest.zip).
+Or browse previous releases [here](https://data.aurorax.space/data/software/idl-aurorax).
 2. Extract the zip file into your IDL path (or add it as a directory to your IDL path)
 3. Add the following to your startup file (or run the command manually using the IDL command prompt).